Stavros Anthony

-Stavros S. Anthony (Greek: Σταύρος Αντωνίου) (born January 13, 1957) is an American politician and retired law enforcement officer who is the 37th lieutenant governor of Nevada, since 2023.
+Stavros S. Anthony (Greek: Σταύρος Αντωνίου; born January 13, 1957) is an American politician and retired law enforcement officer who is the 37th lieutenant governor of Nevada, since 2023.
 Anthony won the 2022 Nevada lieutenant governor election, defeating incumbent Democrat Lisa Cano Burkhead.
 A member of the Republican Party, he served as Member of Las Vegas City Council from 2009 to December 2022.
-He was appointed Mayor Pro Tem of Las Vegas by Mayor Carolyn Goodman, and served in that capacity from July 2011 to April 2015 and was re-appointed June 8, 2020.
-Anthony unsuccessfully ran in the 2015 Las Vegas mayoral election.

 Early life and education

 Stavros Anthony was born on January 13, 1957.
-He is a Greek-American whose parents came to the United States from Cyprus in the 1950’s.
+He is a Greek Cypriot-American whose parents came to the United States from Cyprus in the 1950s.

 He graduated with a bachelor of arts in Criminal Justice from Wayne State University in 1980.
-In 1987, Anthony graduated with a master of arts in Political Science from the University of Nevada Las Vegas.
+In 1987, Anthony graduated with a Master of Arts in Political Science from the University of Nevada Las Vegas.
 In 1999, he received his Ph.D. in Sociology from University of Nevada Las Vegas.
 He has also attended the University of Louisville and the FBI National Academy in Quantico, Virginia.

+Las Vegas City Council

+A member of the Republican Party, Anthony served as Member of Las Vegas City Council from 2009 to December 2022.
+He was appointed Mayor Pro Tem of Las Vegas by Mayor Carolyn Goodman, and first served in that capacity from July 2011 to April 2015.
+He was re-appointed June 8, 2020.
+Anthony ran unsuccessfully against Goodman in the 2015 Las Vegas mayoral election.

+Lieutenant governor

+Anthony won the 2022 Nevada lieutenant governor election, defeating incumbent Democrat Lisa Cano Burkhead.

+Anthony is currently the treasurer of the National Lieutenant Governors Association.

 Personal life

 Anthony is of Greek descent and grew up a member of the Greek Orthodox Church.
-Anthony was a past member and president of the Board of Directors for St. John Greek Orthodox Church at Las Vegas.
-He is married for 41 years.
+Anthony was a past member and president of the board of directors for St. John Greek Orthodox Church at Las Vegas.
+He has been married for 41 years.
 He also has two daughters who are both graduates of the University of Nevada, Reno.